 Use Arbor Press to cut out windows and doors

-Truthfully, though, I have to admit that I use a different method to make Putz house windows.
-I use an arbor press which seems a little like cheating because I don’t cut the windows out by hand.
+Before I got my Cricut cutting machine, I used an arbor press to cut out the windows.
+It seemed a little like cheating because I didn't cut the windows out by hand.
 A reader asked me about the set-up and I thought other Putz house makers might benefit from seeing how to cut out the windows and doors using this tool.

 First, here is the set-up of the arbor press and the stand.
 My brother made a plywood stand to surround the base of the arbor press which supports the white polyethylene cutting board effectively.
 It also has 2 cubbies where I can store the dies I use and toss the cutouts that I might use later on some other paper craft.